TWLan/Issues/README.md

 Feature | Reason
 ------- | ------
-Premium Points | Premium features are available to everyone anyway Account Manager | That's basically a bot playing for you then.
+Premium Points | Premium features are available to everyone anyway.
+Account Manager | That's basically a bot playing for you then.